 It is often difficult to determine the gender of a pet turtle, especially if you did not purchase it from a breeder that hatched them from controlled temperature environments.
 The temperature during egg incubation is what determines whether an embryo will become a male or female; cooler incubation temperatures produce males and females develop in warmer temperatures.

 Thankfully there are some types of turtles that make it easier than others to distinguish a male from a female without knowing their incubation temperature.
 Red-eared sliders, for example, demonstrate sexual dimorphism and have distinct differences in size and appearance between the sexes.

 Using Shell Size and Shape to Determine Gender

 The bottom of a turtle's shell (called the plastron) is also used as an indicator for determining gender in turtles.
 Male turtles have a concave (curved in) plastron while females have a flat one.
-These shapes enable male turtles to more easily mount a female during mating, and it give females more room to hold eggs internally.
+These shapes enable male turtles to more easily mount a female during mating, and they give females more room to hold eggs internally.

 Using Claw Length to Determine Gender

 Female turtles often have claws on their front feet that are short and stubby.
 Males (and specifically red-eared sliders and other aquatic turtles) have much longer claws on their front feet than females.
 This is because males utilize their claws when they are attempting to woo females to breed.
-During mating, the males will also grab the female's upper shells by using their longer claws.
+During mating, the males will also grab the female's upper shells by using their long claws.

 Using Tails to Determine Gender